rand3289/OutNet/readme.md

 * Add IPv4 SSDP capability so that other services can find OutNet.
 This way services do not need to be configured with OutNet IP:port
 * move buffer.h  log.*  sock.*  utils.*  svc*.*  to ./lib/ ???
 * move sign/* and upnp/* to deps/* or extern/*
-* copy  outnet, outnet.svc, start.url  to outnetbin repository
+* copy  outnet, outnet.svc, outnetStart.url  to outnetbin repository

 This repository was cloned from https://github.com/rand3289/OutNet